GStreamer/gstreamer/README.md

 This will cause the features/plugins that are not registered to not be included in the final gstreamer-full library.

-This is an experimental feature, backward uncompatible changes could still be made in the future.
+This is an experimental feature, backward incompatible changes could still be made in the future.

 # Development environment